mikeytown2/masternode/stake/energi.md

 ### How do I add an IP to vultr? ###
 <details><summary>Click here to see how to do so</summary>

-Login to Vultr and go to the server's infromation page
+Login to Vultr and go to the server's information page
 ![](https://i.imgur.com/kcv3tOS.png "")
 Go to the settings page and click on "Add Another IPv4 Address"
 ![](https://i.imgur.com/PVtZgA1.png "")